ADISHA2003/ADISHA2003/README.md

 ## About Me
 <p>
-Web developer with a passion for creating engaging, responsive websites.
+A Self-taught Web developer with a passion for creating engaging, responsive websites.
 Proficient in HTML, CSS, JavaScript, React, and Node.js, I thrive on transforming designs into functional digital experiences.
-My experience as a Frontend Developer Intern at Realezi, alongside certifications in JavaScript Algorithms, Product Design, and Generative AI, has strengthened my technical and problem-solving skills.
+My experience as a Frontend Developer, alongside certifications in JavaScript Algorithms, Product Design, and Generative AI, has strengthened my technical and problem-solving skills.
 Always eager to learn and grow, I’m excited to connect with like-minded professionals and contribute to innovative projects.
 </p>

 ## Languages and Tools